iyzico/recruitment/README.md

 ## How can you apply iyzico Engineering?

-For all other open positions at iyzico, you can visit our [career page](https://jobs.eu.lever.co/payu?location=Istanbul%2C%20Turkey).
+For all other open positions at iyzico, you can visit our [career page](https://jobs.lever.co/iyzico).

 Please do not hesitate to contact with us for any questions by creating an issue to this repository.

 ## Frequently Asked Questions

 **Q1.
-Do I need to come to iyzico office for the interviews ?**
+Do I need to come to iyzico office for the interviews?**

 No, all recruitment process is online.

 **Q2.
-How much should I need to wait for being informed about the decision ?**

-Statistically we usually inform you in 2-3 days.
-However in special situations, we may need to wait 2-3 weeks for finalizing our decisions.
+How many interviews will we conduct?**

+Most probably, we will meet twice.
+First gathering is for the technical interview, second gathering is for code review and third interview for cultural interview + additional interviews if required.
+In most cases, we merge 2nd and 3rd interviews to the same day to make fast decisions and finalize the process in the second gathering.

 **Q3.
+How much should I need to wait for being informed about the decision?**

+Statistically we usually inform you in 2–3 days.
+However in special situations, we may need to wait 2–3 weeks for finalizing our decisions.

-What is asked in the technical interview ?**
+**Q4.
+What is asked in the technical interview?**

 We ask questions to identify the level of your knowledge and experience about technologies, architecture and design patterns, object oriented paradigm, and about the problems we face in our teams.

+**Q5.
+What is code review session?**

+We ask questions to identify the level of your knowledge and experience about technologies, architecture and design patterns, object oriented paradigm, and about the problems we face in our teams.

-**Q4.
-Will I code at the interview ?**
+**Q6.
+Will I code at the interview?**

-No, You already code in Coding Challange.
+No, You already code in Coding Challenge.
 We will talk about your code.

-**Q5- How does the adaptation process work after starting the job?**
+**Q7.
+How does the adaptation process work after starting the job?**

 a) Welcome kit is delivered to the new iyzinator.
 (Monitor, Macbook, office chair, balance is loaded to the wallet account for their needs, various gifts are added to the package :) )

-b) iyzicoMate is assigned to help you with anything you need and provide support for 2 months,  There is a detailed orientation program designed for you to fully grasp the iyzico culture,
+b) iyziMate is assigned to help you with anything you need and provide support for 2 months, There is a detailed orientation program designed for you to fully grasp the iyzico culture,

-c) Online Training Platform (Free access to Udemy, Harvard ManageMentor, Get abstract, etc.), Free Safari Books and Frontend Masters memberships start when you start work.
+c) Online Training Platform (Free access to Udemy, Get abstract, etc.), Free O'Reilly and Frontend Masters memberships start when you start work.
 d) Iyzinator join various meetings and trainings during a 2-month period

-**Q6- Can I use the office after I start work?**
+**Q8.
+Can I use the office after I start work?**

 Yes you can.
-Our headquater is in Maslak and satellite office is in Ataşehir.
-Both offices are in the area allocated to us in Kolektif House.
-Freedom to work from homes or from the offices located both side of İstanbul.
+Our headquater is in Altunizade.
+You have the freedom to work from home or from the office.